BA (Hons) Electronic Music Production and Performance.

 Assessment: Major project and archive.
 40 credits.

-Considering all performance aspects – from the audio and sound reinforcement, to the lighting and live projections – you’ll create, prepare and perform a live electronic music/DJ set, considering a range of approaches within emerging electronic music practice.
-Through this module, you’ll gain key practical skills in the preparation for creative sets that effectively represent your capabilities.
+Exploring all aspects of performance, from technical requirements and sound reinforcement to lighting and live projections – you’ll create, prepare, and deliver a live electronic performance.
+Through this module, you’ll gain practical skills that are key in preparing you to deliver live sets that represent your creative vision, including developing industry-ready technical documentation and fully realised musical material.

-Assessment: Technical specification and live performance.
+Assessment: Technical specifications and live performance.
 20 credits.

 Teaching and learning

-Teaching on this electronic music production course takes place in a variety of formats including lectures, workshops, demonstrations, peer reviews and one-to-one tutorial support.
-Our aim throughout is to encourage your creative exploration and hone your technical skills, all so you’ll leave us as a confident, independent professional.
+Teaching on the electronic music production course takes place in a variety of formats including lectures, workshops, practical demonstrations, masterclasses, peer reviews, and one-to-one tutorials.
+Our aim is to encourage your creative exploration and hone your technical skills, all so you’ll leave us as a confident, independent professional.

 What careers will BA (Hons) Electronic Music Production and Performance prepare me for?